osthomas/vim-bio/README.md

 2. The color scheme

 **Example:** `fasta.ntfg`
-This means that the syntax is fora fasta file that is colorized with the `ntfg` palette.
+This means that the syntax is for a fasta file that is colorized with the `ntfg` palette.

-Each color scheme comes in to variants:
+Each color scheme comes in two variants:

 * ...fg (eg. *ntfg*): Foreground colors
 * ...bg (eg. *zappobg*): Background colors